ihshaish/source-variation/README.md

 statistics, the coverage bound, the masking conditions, the alternative splits and the keyword baselines all live here.

-## What does not ship
+## What is not shown/shipped;

-The GE records (not ours to give), the Avi2Vec vectors (proprietary, which is why the public side of the paper deliberately uses only artefacts you can download), and trained checkpoints (large, and everything retrains from the scripts above).
+The GE records (these are GE's), the Avi2Vec vectors (proprietary... which is why the public side of the paper uses only artefacts you can download), and trained checkpoints (large, & everything retrains from the scripts above).

 ## Notes